Corona Arch Wedding and Elopement Guide - Moab, UT

 Corona Arch vs Arches National park

 Arches National Park elopements are heavily regulated and often have a ranger present on the day and at each shoot location.
-The permit itself it $185 and each guest will have to pay the entrance fee.
-Corona Arch elopement permits are significantly cheaper, which you can read about below.
+They also require a timed-entry reservation, which is not a very efficient system and you will still end up waiting in a lot of traffic at peak times.
+Permits for Arches National Park weddings are $185 and each guest will have to pay the entrance fee.
+Corona Arch elopement permits are significantly cheaper but obviously come with some trade offs, which you can read about below.

 Unlike Arches National Park weddings, Corona Arch elopements will require some more difficult hiking.
 But that’s a small price to pay for a stunning arch away from the bulk of the crowds - and besides, you’re eloping because you enjoy hiking, right?